-A second investigation was vetoed by Amiden's doctor, as the heart rate and blood pressure readings recorded during the experiments indicated cardiac illness in his opinion.21 and remained unpersuaded of the need for tentative language in academic works.22 Following this exchange, while Krippner was on the phone in another room he heard a thud; going to investigate he found a bluish-green stone as large as his fist on the floor.23 Moments later, a book with a cover of the same bluish-green colour landed with a thud onto the floor.
-It turned out to be one that belonged to another of the investigators, which he had lost and was searching for.
+A second investigation was vetoed by Amiden's doctor, since the heart rate and blood pressure readings recorded during the experiments indicated cardiac illness.
+[21]

+Following the publication of the report, Amiden expressed his annoyance about it to Krippner; he objected to words such as 'allegedly', 'reportedly' and 'seems to be', and remained unpersuaded of the need for tentative language in academic works.
+[22] Following this exchange, while Krippner was on the phone in another room he heard a thud; going to investigate he found a bluish-green stone as large as his fist on the floor.
+[23] Moments later, a book with a cover of the same bluish-green colour landed with a thud onto the floor: it turned out to be one that belonged to another of the investigators, which he had lost and was searching for.
 Amiden declared that this activity was a message to Krippner from 'spirits' insisting on their existence.
-Amiden asked Krippner not to talk or write about him again.24
+Amiden asked Krippner not to talk or write about him again.
+[24]